 - Order a traditional opening ceremony drink before noon, a mixture of a Coke like soda with a hint of lemon juice.
-It’s to “prevent a hangover.”
+It’s said it helps to “prevent hangovers.”

 - Or if you’re hungry, which you should be after waking up absurdly early, order some food off the menu to give your belly a good foundation before the drinking commences.

-We planned on making it to more than the 2 tents during our weekend at Oktoberfest.
+We planned on making it to more than two tents during our weekend at Oktoberfest.
 But the funny thing is, nothing really goes to plan at Oktoberfest.
-Once the steins keep coming, buckle up your seat belt and enjoy the ride folks.
+Once the steins keep coming, just buckle your seat belts and enjoy the ride folks.

-Every tent at Oktoberfest has it’s own vibe.
-We didn’t know it then, but the two tents we ended up spending our entire time at turned out to be the most popular ones, although vastly different in their own ways.
+Every tent at Oktoberfest has its own vibe.
+We didn’t know it then, but the two tents we ended up spending our entire time at turned out to be two of the most popular ones, although vastly different in every way.

 DAY 1: OPENING CEREMONY @ THE AUGUSTINER TENT